-This photograph also captures a way of working where the needs of the child are for fronted and the focus is on student engagement in learning.
+This photograph also captures a way of working where the needs of the child are fore fronted and the focus is on student engagement in learning.
 The photograph was taken in the meeting room and 'Welcome Me', 'Know Me', and 'Help Me Learn' regularly featured in pedagogical discussion, year levels meetings and staff meetings.
 Teachers and teacher aides are also engaged in professional development opportunities to further enhance their understanding was to be enacted.

-TOOLS AND RESOURCES TO ASSIST YOU TO FORMULATE A WELLBEING FRAMEWORK
+RESOURCES FOR USE IN SCHOOLS TO FORMULATE A WELLBEING FRAMEWORK